Skip to Main Content

 To participate in the Graduate Work-Study Program, you must meet the following conditions:

-• Identified as eligible for Graduate Work-Study.
-If you are, you will be notified via award letter to fill out an application.
+- Be identified as eligible for Graduate Work-Study.
+Students will be notified via their aid letter to fill out an application.

 Summer Appointments